neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 ---
-title: Replicate data with Confluent (Kafka) and Debezium
+title: Replicate data with Kafka (Confluent) and Debezium
-subtitle: Learn how to replicate data from Neon with Confluent (Kafka) and Debezium
+subtitle: Learn how to replicate data from Neon with Kafka (Confluent) and Debezium
 enableTableOfContents: true
 isDraft: true
 ---